PaulChristophel/docker-postgresql/README.md

 The current bases are:

 - Fedora 44, representing a fast-moving distribution and newer toolchain.
-- Rocky Linux 10, representing an enterprise Linux toolchain and lifecycle.
 - Photon OS 5, representing VMware's compact, container-oriented distribution.
+- Rocky Linux 10 and AlmaLinux 10, representing enterprise Linux toolchains and lifecycles.
+- Azure Linux 3, representing Microsoft's compact container-focused distribution.

 This is useful both for finding compiler-sensitive PostgreSQL problems and for offering operators a choice of supported base environments.
-It is not intended to make the three images byte-for-byte identical; the common contract is the PostgreSQL feature set and CloudNativePG compatibility.
+It is not intended to make the images byte-for-byte identical; the common contract is the PostgreSQL feature set and CloudNativePG compatibility.

 ## Image matrix

-The release workflow builds each configured PostgreSQL version for all three operating systems:
+The release workflow currently builds 60 images: six PostgreSQL release lines across five operating systems, each with standard and untrusted variants.

 - PostgreSQL 14 through 18 are published through the stable catalogs.
-- PostgreSQL 19 prereleases are published through separate preview catalogs.
+- PostgreSQL 19 beta releases are published through separate preview catalogs.
 - Each OS has a standard variant and a corresponding `-untrusted` variant.
 - Images currently target `linux/amd64`.